 Rafael Nadal is one of the foremost tennis players in the world.
 In the two decades since he turned pro at the young age of fifteen, he’s won eighteen Grand Slam titles.
 This includes a record twelve French Open singles titles, which has garnered him the nickname the “King of Clay.”
-He is also one of only two male players to win all four majors and an Olympic gold medal.
-As of 2019, he ranked world No. 2 in men’s singles tennis by the Association of Tennis Professionals.
+He’s also one of only two male players to win all four majors and an Olympic gold medal.
+As of 2020, the Association of Tennis Professionals (ATP) ranks him world No. 2 in men’s singles tennis.
 Nadal’s outstanding performance in the sport of tennis has caught the attention of countless brands.
 His sponsorship deals include names like Nike, Tommy Hilfiger, Kia, and watchmaker Richard Mille.

 So what watch does Rafael Nadal wear?

-Richard Mille first partnered with Nadal back in 2010.
+Richard Mille and Rafael Nadal first began their partnership back in 2010.
 That season, the star player sported the ultra-light RM 027 Tourbillon on the court, debuting it at the French Open.
 The brand designed the model specifically for Nadal and in a limited run of just 50 pieces.
 It featured a lightweight carbon composite case and flexible polycarbonate strap.
 However, the real magic was in the movement.
-The RM 027 Tourbillon is comprised of titanium and a unique alloy called LITAL.
+The RM 027 Tourbillon is made of titanium and a unique alloy called LITAL.
 Both components contribute to the then-record-breaking lightweight construction.
 Adding to the wow-factor of the timepiece was the incredible price tag: $525,000.
-Ever since, Nadal and Richard Mille have continued to stun fans on the court with their technically innovative and over-the-top designs.
+Ever since, Rafael Nadal and Richard Mille have continued to stun fans on the court with their technically innovative and over-the-top designs.

-The following year, the duo unveiled another creation: the RM 035.
+Since the RM 027 Tourbillon, Richard Mille and Rafael Nadal’s collaborations have continued to catch the attention of watch and tennis lovers around the globe.
+In 2011, the duo unveiled their second creation: the RM 035.
 It featured a distinctive tonneau shaped case, a signature of the Richard Mille brand.
 This time, they crafted the model from another ultra-lightweight material, a magnesium and aluminum alloy.
 The RM 035 also boasted a skeleton case showcasing the manually wound caliber RMUL1 with Chronofiable certification.
 Though equally impressive as the pair’s first collaboration, it came with a slightly lower price tag at $85,000.

-In 2013, Nadal and Richard Mille upped the ante again with the second generation of the popular RM 027.
+In 2013, Rafael Nadal and Richard Mille upped the ante again with the second generation of the popular RM 027.
 Somehow, they made the watch even lighter and more impressive than the original.
 The RM 27-01 featured a new system that could withstand up to 5000 Gs of force.
 In addition to enhancing the model’s technical capabilities, the RM 27-01 introduced a new range of style options.
-However, the brand still only produced it in a limited run of just 50 pieces, and the price tag went up to a whopping $690,000.
+However, the brand still only produced it in a limited run of just 50 pieces.
+As a result, the price tag went up to a whopping $690,000.

 A year later, the pair followed suit with a second edition of the RM 035.
 Once again, they simply named the new generation the RM 35-01.
 However, it was more of a departure from the original.
 Most notably, it lacked the tourbillon function.
 Instead, the manually wound RMUL3 caliber was a basic time-only movement with a 55-hour power reserve.
 The simplicity of the RM 35-01 reflected in the price tag, which came in at only $130,000.